ViggieM/minimalistdjango/TIL/2023-09-19-django-tailwind.md

 ---
-title: "Include tailwindcss in a Django project"
-date: 2023-09-19
-published: true
-author: victor
 tags:
   - tailwindcss
-  - npm
   - pm2
-categories:
-  - Frontend
-excerpt: "How to include tailwindcss in a Django project with *django-tailwind* and automatically run both npm and runserver during development"
 ---

+# Include tailwindcss in a Django project with `django-tailwind`

 ## Why django-tailwind?